By Amanda Eggert EBS Staff Writer

 The governor also had several statistics at the ready to demonstrate the state’s strong economic footing.
 He touted Montana’s 4.2 percent unemployment rate, which is approximately one point below the national average, and the size of Montana’s workforce, the largest in the state’s history.

-Bullock also mentioned a just-released study from the U.S. Bureau of Economic Analysis, which named Montana the fifth fastest-growing economy in the nation.
+Bullock also mentioned a recently released study from the U.S. Bureau of Economic Analysis, which named Montana the fifth fastest-growing economy in the nation.

 After hitting upon some promising trends in education, like the highest high school graduation rate in the state’s history, Bullock turned his attention to the role outdoor recreation and public land play in the state’s economy.